isaidspaghetti/stream-hubspot-contacts/README.md

 ### Create a Stream channel

 Back to the `router.post` function.
-Now that we have our client registered with Stream, and our users registered with that client, we can open a channel for the two to chat.
-Stream's `channel()` method first accepts a channel type; `'messaging'` will be the best for this app.
+Now that we have our client configured with the proper credentials, and our users registered with that client, we can open a channel for the two to chat.
+Stream's `channel()` method first accepts a [channel type](https://getstream.io/chat/docs/channel_features/?language=js); `'messaging'` will be the best for this app.

 Each channel on your client should have a unique name.
 We use the customer's email address, so that if the user is disconnected from their chat, they can return to it by entering the same credentials into the registration form.

 The `members` argument specifies which users can join this channel.
 This is not required for the channel, but by specifying the members, we add a layer of privacy.
+If `members` is not included with the arguments, the channel will be public by default.

 ### Token and response